Complexity and numerical experiments of a new adaptive generic proximal bundle method: Adaptive GPB

 where $\Gamma$ is a model for $f+h$ satisfying $\Gamma \in \mConv{n}$ and $\Gamma \leq \phi$, $\lambda$ is the step size, and $x^c$ is the prox-center.
 In what follows, we will denote by $\ell_f(\cdot;x)$ a linearization of the convex function $f$ at the point $x$, that is,

-Our adaptive variant of GPB has three ingredients described below: \begin{itemize} \item a model update blackbox BU that computes a new model $\Gamma^+$ for $f+h$ on the basis of a previous model $\Gamma$, of a prox-center $x^c$, of a step size $\lambda$, of a parameter $\tau \in (0,1)$, of an input $x$ satisfying \eqref{eq:x-pre}, and of a linearization $\ell_f(\cdot,x)$ of $f$ at $x$; \item a subroutine that iterates performing inexact proximal steps until either we reach an $\bar \varepsilon/2$-approximate proximal step in a sense quantified below or we exit with failure, without being able to compute such $\bar \varepsilon/2$-approximate proximal step; \item a main loop that calls the subroutine and updates the step size $\lambda$ (either increasing or decreasing this step size) depending on the outputs of the subroutine. \end{itemize} We say that the subroutine ends with success when we "clearly" (as quantified by parameters $\kappa_1 \leq 1 \leq \kappa_2$) observed the expected $\tau$-contraction on the error of the approximate proximal step, for some $\tau \in (0,1)$.
+Our adaptive variant of GPB has three ingredients described below: \begin{itemize} \item a model update blackbox, referred to as a bundle update (BU), that computes a new model $\Gamma^+$ for $f+h$ on the basis of a previous model $\Gamma$, of a prox-center $x^c$, of a step size $\lambda$, of a parameter $\tau \in (0,1)$, of an input $x$ satisfying \eqref{eq:x-pre}, and of a linearization $\ell_f(\cdot,x)$ of $f$ at $x$; \item a subroutine that iterates performing inexact proximal steps (inexact in the sense that subproblems of form \eqref{eq:x-pre} are solved along iterations, whereas an exact proximal step would use $f+h$ instead of a model $\Gamma$ for $f+h$) until either we reach an $\bar \varepsilon/2$-approximate proximal step in a sense quantified below or we exit with failure at the end of a so-called bad cycle, without being able to compute such $\bar \varepsilon/2$-approximate proximal step; \item a main loop that calls the subroutine and updates the step size $\lambda$ (either increasing or decreasing this step size) depending on the outputs of the subroutine. \end{itemize} We say that a sequence (or cycle) of iterations of the subroutine is very good when we "clearly" (as quantified by parameters $\kappa_1 \leq 1 \leq \kappa_2$) observed the expected $\tau$-contraction on the error of the approximate proximal step, for some $\tau \in (0,1)$.
 In this case, the main loop will increase the step size, multiplying the step size by 2.
-When the subrouting ends with failure, we divide the step size by 2.
+When the cycle is bad (see a more precise definition below), we divide the step size by 2.